MicrosoftDocs/fabric-docs/docs/data-warehouse/manage-user-access.md

 ms.search.form: Warehouse roles and permissions, Workspace roles and permissions
 ---

-# Manage user access
+# Manage user access to data warehousing in Microsoft Fabric

 **Applies to:** [!INCLUDE[fabric-se-and-dw](includes/applies-to-version/fabric-se-and-dw.md)]

 [!INCLUDE [preview-note](../includes/preview-note.md)]

+This article provides a walkthrough of the steps to manage user access to data warehousing within a workspace in Microsoft Fabric.

-Through the workspace, you can add members to, and remove them from, workspace roles.
+Through the workspace, you can add members to, and remove them from, [workspace roles](workspace-roles.md).

 ## Add users to workspace roles